influxdata/docs-v2/content/influxdb/clustered/install/configure-cluster.md

   distinct paths for your internal and external traffic._

   {{% note %}}
-Your are responsible for configuring and managing DNS.
+You are responsible for configuring and managing DNS.
 Options include:

 - Manually managing DNS records
 - Using [external-dns](https://github.com/kubernetes-sigs/external-dns) to